IBM-Security/performance/IAM/examples/Verify/UserManagement/go/README.md

 A minimal set that would be just enough for calling all four APIs would be readUserGroups, manageOidcGrants and updateAnyUser.

-#### Get an oauth token
+#### Get an access token

-The first thing any program will need to do before calling the APIs is to get an oauth token, which it will later pass on each API it calls.
-The Getting Started page for [Client Credentials](https://docs.verify.ibm.com/verify/docs/get-an-access-token) describes getting the oauth token for making API calls, using the client ID and secret that were generated when you created the API client.
+The first thing any program will need to do before calling the APIs is to get an access token, which it will later pass on each API it calls.
+The Getting Started page for [Client Credentials](https://docs.verify.ibm.com/verify/docs/get-an-access-token) describes getting the access token for making API calls, using the client ID and secret that were generated when you created the API client.
+Access tokens have a limited lifetime so it is important for a long-running program to ensure it does not use an expired access token.

 The API documentation [Get the access token](https://docs.verify.ibm.com/verify/reference/handletoken) page is the API reference for that call.
 Each page describes what the API does, what each of the input parameters and form data fields